Share this emailCopy the public link or share it on your favorite channel.

 Emotional testimony

 As you can imagine, the children we support have often been through a lot before they were taken in.
-See here a beautiful testimony from our contact person in Uganda!
+Here is a beautiful testimony from our contact person in Uganda!
 She tells us that years ago she found a girl in a cemetery in South Sudan where this girl lived.
 She was lovingly taken in and grew up in the children's home.

 The girl fought her way through life!
-A few months ago she was allowed to participate in a Father's Heart retreat in Jinja.
-Project Held helps to pay for these retreats for the young adults within our projects.
+A few months ago, she was able to participate in a Father's Heart retreat in Jinja.
+Project Held helps to pay for these retreats for the young adults in our projects.
 We have now seen that these are truly life-changing weeks.
 See here the beautiful and emotional testimony of a homeless girl who became a daughter of God!

 Arben (a fictitious name for his safety) is a boy from Kosovo who has been through a lot in his young life.
-His family lives in extreme poverty, the family of four children has been supported by Project Held for some time.
-Recently their situation has deteriorated even further.
-After a recent domestic escalation, where the situation became so serious that the authorities had to intervene, Arben's mother was forced to leave their home together with the children in a hurry.
+His family lives in extreme poverty, and the family of four children has been supported by Project Held for some time.
+Recently, their situation has deteriorated even further.
+Following a domestic escalation so serious that authorities had to intervene, Arben's mother was forced to quickly leave their home with the children.

-Given that the father provides the main income, the family is facing a huge challenge to build a new life with nothing.
-Although they have found temporary shelter, urgent help is needed to support them in this difficult time.
-With the help of the local church, Stichting de Brug and Project Held, the costs for the apartment for the coming year are covered.
-Furthermore, €3250 is needed to cover the other costs, such as water, electricity and groceries.
-We have started a campaign to raise this amount for this family.
+Given that the father is the main breadwinner, the family faces a huge challenge in building a new life from scratch.
+Although they have found temporary shelter, urgent help is needed to support them through this difficult time.
+With the assistance of the local church, Stichting de Brug, and Project Held, the costs for the apartment for the coming year are covered.
+Furthermore, €3250 is needed to cover other expenses such as water, electricity, and groceries.
+We have launched a campaign to raise this amount for the family.
 In the meantime, €1295 has already been raised!
-If you want to help this family, you can do so by donating via the link below.
+If you would like to help this family, you can donate via the link below.

 Maintenance on the Nofam app

-Last weekend, the Nofam app, which allows you to correspond with your sponsor child and the project he/she is part of, had a major maintenance.
-As far as we can see, this went well.
-We would like to ask you to log in (again) to the app, so that you can continue to receive notifications from your sponsored child(ren).
-This notifications reminds you that you received something in the app or that it is time to share something with your sponsor child again.
+Last weekend, the Nofam app, which allows you to correspond with your sponsor child and the project they are part of, underwent major maintenance.
+As far as we can tell, this went well.
+We would like to ask you to log in to the app (again) so that you can continue to receive notifications from your sponsored child(ren).
+These notifications remind you that you've received something in the app or that it's time to share something with your sponsor child again.

-We also want to use the app for multiple purposes in the future.
-So that you as a sponsor become an ambassador for the project that your sponsor child is part of.
-For example, by sharing a child that does not yet have a sponsor with friends or family or sharing updates about the project on social media.
-In this way, together we make an even bigger difference for these children!
-In this way, you can make a big difference with a small action!
+We also want the app to be used for multiple purposes in the future, allowing you as a sponsor to become an ambassador for the project your sponsored child is part of.
+For example, by sharing a child who doesn't yet have a sponsor with friends or family, or by sharing project updates on social media.
+This way, together we can make an even bigger difference for these children!
+With small actions, you can make a big impact!
 Of course, we will keep you informed about this via our social media and newsletter!

 Floods in India